-Land use (HLA) within 300m of the scheme extent is unclassified.
+Land use (HLA) within 300m of the scheme extent is classified as plantation and rough grazing.

 The land immediately surrounding the trunk road is classified as 6.3 - Land capable of use as rough grazing with low quality plants.
 (Scotland's soils).